 - 1. Youth should experience a sustainable and durable routine that allows access to natural supports.
 Caregivers should be encouraged to consider the value of routine and predictability in making RPPS decisions for youth.
 Caregivers should make intentional efforts to get to know the youth's values, morals, identity, and traditions and consider them in making RPPS decisions. - 2.
 All individuals involved with youth in out of home care should understand the complexity of youth who are system involved.
 Youth in the foster system present with a complex background of family dynamics and risk factors, compounded by the trauma of removal.
-Youth also present with their own strengths, talents, goals, and protective factors.
+Youth also present with their own strengths, talents, and goals.
+Although youth have risk factors, they also have protective factors, which are conditions or attributes that help them deal more effectively with stress, and mitigate risk.
 The stakeholders who make decisions with and for youth should acquire a full and holistic understanding the individual youths. - 3.
 All youth in out of home placements experience a safe and affirming home environment that is responsive to their complexity and allows them to thrive.
 In addition to understanding the complexities of youth who are system involved, caregivers must actively respond to the youth's individual needs and create a home in which youth experience the safety and support they need to become who they want to be.
 Home environments must respond to the needs of special population youth, including youth who are juvenile justice system involved, youth with mental health needs, youth who self-identify as LGBT, youth who are pregnant and parenting, youth with educational needs, and any emerging special populations, so that all youth have a safe and affirming home.